 Years later, traveling in Puerto Rico in the off season, my anarchist boyfriend Owen and I took a ferry to the little island Culebra and camped on a magnificent white beach that we had practically to ourselves.
 One afternoon we bicycled into town for groceries and got distracted, poking around town.
 By the time we set out to return to camp, night had fallen, and a dark night it was.
 Our bikes had no lights, and there were no streetlights, no moon, no stars.
 As we plunged into the forested hills between town and the beach, the road arced into utter darkness.
 I could see absolutely nothing—not the road, not Owen up ahead.

 I followed the sound of his wheels until I couldn’t hear them anymore, and then, almost terrified, wondered what to do.
 There seemed to be no alternative—I kept going, riding blind.
 I kept up a steady pace, curving my path by intuition.
 I don’t know how I followed the road without running off one side or the other.
-I reached our campsite exhilarated and amazed, so much so that I wasn’t very angry with Owen.
+I reached our campsite exhilarated and amazed, so much so that I wasn’t very angry with Owen for leaving me behind.

 But I returned later, alone, determined to walk all the way into the tunnel and touch the back wall.
 I wanted to do it because I’d begun to see that fear was paralyzing me and keeping me from doing things I needed and wanted to do.
 I needed to prove I could push through it.